Blasman/mIRC-Twitch-Scripts/README.md

 # mIRC-Twitch-Scripts
 The main focus of the scripts on this GitHub are for use with a Twitch [mIRC](http://www.mirc.com/) bot that works in conjunction with [AnkhBot](http://marcinswierzowski.com/Code/AnkhBotR2/) and AnkhBot's point system.
 [AnkhBot](http://marcinswierzowski.com/Code/AnkhBotR2/) is a free and versatile Twitch bot, yet like most things, there is always room for improvement.
 These scripts are designed to compliment and enchance a Twitch channel that is currently running AnkhBot, however, many of the scripts can also be easily modified to use without AnkhBot.
 See the [wiki](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki) for more information regarding each script.

-Be aware that [mIRC](http://www.mirc.com/) is a shareware program with a 30-day trial period, after which you will be required to purchase a license for the program which [costs a one-time fee of $10](http://www.mirc.com/register.php?coupon=MIRC-SWV0-MNKL).
+Be aware that [mIRC](http://www.mirc.com/) is a shareware program with a 30-day trial period, after which you will be required to purchase a license for the program.
+The standard cost is $20 US, however, there is a permanent [50% off coupon which drops the price to $10 found here](http://www.mirc.com/register.php?coupon=MIRC-SWV0-MNKL).

 # Installation